-Mineral Resource and Mineral Reserve Estimates May be Inaccurate
+Mineral Resource and Mineral Reserve Estimates May be Inaccurate geological interpretation.

-There are numerous uncertainties inherent in estimating mineral resources and reserves, including many factors beyond the control of the Company.
-Such estimates are a subjective process, and the accuracy of any mineral resource or reserve estimate is a function of the quantity and quality of available data and of the assumptions made and judgments used in geological interpretation.
 These amounts are estimates only and the actual level of recovery of minerals from such deposits may be different.
 Differences between management's assumptions, including economic assumptions such as metal prices, market conditions and actual events could have a material adverse effect on the Company's mineral resource and reserve estimates, financial position and results of operations.